Volkswagen Passat Review & Prices

 Prices for the petrol-powered Volkswagen Passat start around £38,500, and it’s about £3,000 extra for the better-equipped Elegance model, then another £1,000 again for the top-spec, sporty R-Line.

 This makes it competitively priced among other posh estates, costing less across the range than the Audi A4 Avant, BMW 3 Series Touring, Mercedes E-Class Estate and Peugeot 508 SW.
-The only alternative that’s likely to be cheaper is the new Skoda Superb Estate, though prices have not yet been confirmed.
+The only alternative that’s cheaper is the new Skoda Superb Estate, which is around £2,000 less than the Passat, depending on the engine you go for.
+Both have the same mechanical underpinnings, making it very tempting indeed.

 There are three trims available, called Life, Elegance and R-Line.
 Entry-level Life models get 17-inch alloy wheels, LED headlights and that massive infotainment system inside.
 Step up to Elegance and you get some extra sound insulation, heated front seats and a tilting and sliding panoramic sunroof.
 Top-spec R-Line models get a sporty exterior design with 18-inch alloy wheels, as well as a sports suspension setup, drive mode selection and sports seats.
 Most of the upgraded kit is available on lower trims as part of optional equipment packages so you can pick and choose if you want.